arsirantala/downloader/README.md

 **Q**: What is makeExecutable.bat file?

 **A**: Old way to convert the DL2.py to executable by using pyinstaller.
 During the transition to use cx_freeze instead of the pyinstaller I've left the said batch file still to the repository - but its bound to removed.

+**Q**: What is twux64.exe?

+**A**: Its Installmate's updater.
+A console app, which is used to see if there is a new version available of the Downloader's installation setup file from my github downloader repository.